kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 ### Section 15 Footnotes

-^139:* Refer to Chassang, p.
+139:* Refer to Chassang, p.
 458, for a critique of this statement.

-^139:+ This was before Vespasian became emperor.
+139:+ This was before Vespasian became emperor.

 ## Section 16: From His Letters

 Apollonius seems to have written many letters to emperors, kings, philosophers, communities, and states.
 Although he didn't write extensively, his short notes were very concise, as Philostratus notes, "in the manner of the Lacedaemonian scytale" (iv.
 27 and vii.
 35).
 Philostratus had access to letters attributed to Apollonius and quotes many of them, with no reason to doubt their authenticity.
 He does not specify where he got them, except possibly from a collection made by Hadrian at Antium (viii.
 20).

 To show the style of Apollonius, here are a few examples of his letters, or rather notes, since they are very brief.
 Here is one to the magistrates of Sparta:

-"Apollonius to the Ephors, greetings!
-People can avoid mistakes, but it takes noble men to admit them."
+> Apollonius to the Ephors, greetings!
+People can avoid mistakes, but it takes noble men to admit them.

 Apollonius expressed this in half as many words in Greek.
 Here is an exchange of notes between two great philosophers of the time, both of whom were imprisoned and constantly in danger of death:

-"Apollonius to Musonius, the philosopher, greetings!
+> Apollonius to Musonius, the philosopher, greetings!
 I want to visit you, share conversation and shelter, and offer help.
 If you still believe that Hercules once rescued Theseus from Hades, let me know what you need.
-Farewell!"
+> Farewell!
+> .

-"Musonius to Apollonius, the philosopher, greetings!
+> Musonius to Apollonius, the philosopher, greetings!
 Your good intentions will be rewarded.
 As for me, I await trial and hope to prove my innocence.
-Farewell."
+> Farewell.
+> .

-"Apollonius to Musonius, greetings!
+> Apollonius to Musonius, greetings!
 Socrates refused to escape from prison and faced his judges.
 He was executed.
+> Farewell.
+> .
-Farewell."Musonius to Apollonius, the philosopher, greetings!
-"Socrates was executed because he didn't prepare a defense.
+> Musonius to Apollonius, the philosopher, greetings!
+Socrates was executed because he didn't prepare a defense.
 I will, though.
-Farewell!"
+> Farewell!

 Musonius, the Stoic, was sent to hard labor by Nero.
-Here’s a note to Demetrius, the Cynic, another close friend of our philosopher.
-"Apollonius, the philosopher, to Demetrius, the Dog, greetings!
+Here’s a note to Demetrius, the Cynic, another close friend of our philosopher:

+> Apollonius, the philosopher, to Demetrius, the Dog, greetings!
 I entrust you to teach Emperor Titus the ways of kingship, and in return, help me speak the truth to him.
 Be everything to him except angry.
-Farewell!.
+> Farewell!

 Besides the notes quoted by Philostratus, there is a collection of ninety-five letters, mostly brief, in most editions.
 Nearly all critics believe they aren’t genuine, but Jowett and others think some might be.
 Here are a few examples.
 Writing to Euphrates, his great enemy who champions pure rationalistic ethics over sacred science, he says:

-1. "The Persians call those with divine abilities Magi.
+> The Persians call those with divine abilities Magi.
 A Magus is a servant of the gods or someone naturally god-like.
-You are no Magus; you reject the gods (i.e., you are an atheist)."
+You are no Magus; you reject the gods (i.e., you are an atheist).

 In a letter to Criton, he writes:

-2. "Pythagoras said the most divine art is healing.
-If healing is divine, it must care for the soul as well as the body; no being can be healthy if its higher part is ill."
+> Pythagoras said the most divine art is healing.
+If healing is divine, it must care for the soul as well as the body; no being can be healthy if its higher part is ill.

 Writing to the priests of Delphi against blood sacrifice, he says:

-3. "Heraclitus was wise, but even he never advised the people of Ephesus to clean mud with mud."
+> Heraclitus was wise, but even he never advised the people of Ephesus to clean mud with mud.

 Again, to some who claimed to be his followers, those "who think themselves wise," he writes a reprimand:

-43.If anyone claims to be my disciple, they should also say they avoid public baths, do not kill any living being, do not eat meat, and are free from envy, malice, hatred, slander, and hostility.
+> If anyone claims to be my disciple, they should also say they avoid public baths, do not kill any living being, do not eat meat, and are free from envy, malice, hatred, slander, and hostility.
 Their name should be listed among those who have achieved freedom.

 Among these letters is one addressed to Valerius, likely P. Valerius Asiaticus, consul in A.D.
 70. This letter offers wise philosophical advice to help Valerius cope with the loss of his son.
 It reads:

-"There is no real death, only the appearance of it, just as there is no true birth, only the semblance of it.
+> There is no real death, only the appearance of it, just as there is no true birth, only the semblance of it.
 What seems like birth is merely a transition from being to becoming, and what appears as death is just a shift from becoming to being.
 In truth, no one is ever truly born or dies.
 It's simply a matter of being visible and then invisible; the former due to the density of matter, and the latter due to the subtlety of being—being that remains constant, only changing between motion and rest.
 This being has the unique quality that its changes are not caused by anything external but involve the whole becoming parts and parts becoming whole within the oneness of everything.
 If asked what this entity is that sometimes appears and sometimes doesn't, now the same, now different, the answer would be: It is the nature of everything in the world below.
 When filled with matter, it is visible due to the resistance of its density, but when free from matter, it becomes invisible due to its subtlety, even though matter still surrounds and flows through it in the vastness of space, which knows no birth or death.
+> .

-But why has this mistaken idea of birth and death persisted so long without being refuted?
-Some people believe that events happening through them are caused by themselves."They do not understand that an individual is born through parents, not by them, just as something produced from the earth is not created by it.
+> But why has this mistaken idea of birth and death persisted so long without being refuted?
+Some people believe that events happening through them are caused by themselves.
+They do not understand that an individual is born through parents, not by them, just as something produced from the earth is not created by it.
 The change that happens to a person is not caused by the visible surroundings but by the essence within each individual.
 What else can we call this essence but primal being?
 It alone acts and experiences, becoming everything for everyone, an eternal deity, deprived and altered by names and forms.
+> .

-It is less serious for a person to be mourned when they have transformed from human to divine, a change of state rather than a destruction of nature.
+> It is less serious for a person to be mourned when they have transformed from human to divine, a change of state rather than a destruction of nature.
 Instead of mourning death, you should honor and respect it.
 The best way to honor death is to leave the one who has gone to God in peace and continue to lead those who remain under your care.
 It would be a disgrace for someone like you to rely on time for healing rather than reason, for time eventually makes even ordinary people stop grieving.
 The greatest achievement is self-control, and the best rulers are those who can first rule themselves.
+> .

-How can it be acceptable to wish to change what God has willed?
+> How can it be acceptable to wish to change what God has willed?
 If there is a law in things, and it is set by God, a righteous person will not wish to alter good things, as such a wish is selfish and against the law.
 Instead, they will believe that everything that happens is good.
 Heal yourself, provide justice to the suffering, and console them; this will help you overcome your sorrow.
 You should prioritize public duties over personal grief.
 Remember, the nation mourns with you for your son.Offer some comfort to those who mourn with you; you can do this more effectively by stopping your own tears rather than continuing to cry.
 Do you not have friends?
 You still have another child.
 Do you believe you have lost the one who has passed away?
 You have not!
 Anyone who truly thinks will understand.
 What exists does not cease; it remains because it is eternal.
 If it did not exist, how could it ever have been?
+> .

-Moreover, some might say you are being unfaithful to God and unjust.
+> Moreover, some might say you are being unfaithful to God and unjust.
 This is true.
 You are failing in your duty to God and being unfair to your child.
 By continuing to mourn excessively, you are also being unkind to yourself.
 Do you want to understand what death is?
 Consider me dead and send me to join the deceased.
-If you do not change your current mindset, you will soon find that I am better off than you.Apollonius of Tyana, by G.R.S.
-Mead, [1901], at sacred-texts.com
+If you do not change your current mindset, you will soon find that I am better off than you.

 ## Section 17: The Writings of Apollonius